KPROJ: A Program for Unfolding Electronic and Phononic Bands: Description of the KPROJ program

 \subsection{INKPROJ}

-INKPROJ provides the basic input parameters for band unfolding calculations.
-The detailed descriptions of the parameters are listed in Table \ref{tbl1}, and a simple example is given in FIG. \ref{FIG3}.
-A more detailed description of the input parameters can be found in the $doc$ folder of the package.
+INKPROJ provides the basic input parameters for band unfolding calculations, which can be as simple as the transformation matrix and optional information about the spatial projection; an example with additional parameters is given in Fig.\ \ref{FIG4}.
+A more detailed description of the input parameters can be found in the folder $doc$.